The Dream (ballet): Background

 The ballet was presented to mark the 400th anniversary of Shakespeare's birth.
 Ashton drastically trimmed Shakespeare's plot, discarding Theseus and Hippolyta and the play-within-a-play, Pyramus and Thisbe.
 The focus of the ballet is on the fairies and the four lovers from Athens lost in the wood.
 Lanchbery adapted the overture and incidental music Mendelssohn had written for the play in 1826 and 1842.
 Ashton and his designers, Henry Bardon and David Walker, set the action in or about the 1840s.

 Plot

 In the forest outside Athens, Oberon, king of the fairies, fights furiously with his wife Titania, as they both want the same young Indian in their entourage.
-Oberon decides to punish Titania for her insolence and sends her servant, the evil fairy Puck, to look for a pansy: the dew of the flower, poured into the eyes of sleeping Titania, will make her fall in love with the first person she will see when she awakens.
+Oberon decides to punish Titania for her insolence and sends his servant, the mischievous fairy Puck, to look for a pansy: the dew of the flower, poured into the eyes of sleeping Titania, will make her fall in love with the first person she will see when she awakens.

-Meanwhile, Oberon and Puck meddle in the lives of four mortal lovers who wander their path.
+Meanwhile, Oberon and Puck meddle in the lives of four mortal lovers who wander into their path.

-Much confusion ensues, between the four mortals as their loves intertwine, and within a troupe of actors, one of whose numbers is turned into a donkey to become Titania's lover.
+Much confusion ensues, between the four mortals as their loves intertwine, and within a troupe of actors, one of whom is turned into a donkey to become Titania's lover.

-Finally, Oberon makes peace with Titania and Puck brings things back to their natural order.
+In the end, Oberon and Titania make peace, and Puck brings things back to their natural order.